appbaseio/Docs/content/docs/reactivesearch/vue/list/SingleList.md

 -   **componentId** `String`
     unique identifier of the component, can be referenced in other components' `react` prop.
+-   **endpoint** `Object` [optional] endpoint prop provides the ability to query a user-defined backend service for this component, overriding the data endpoint configured in the ReactiveBase component.
+Works only when `enableAppbase` is `true`.
+    Accepts the following properties:
+    -   **url** `String` [Required]
+        URL where the data cluster is hosted.
+    -   **headers** `Object` [optional]
+        set custom headers to be sent with each server request as key/value pairs.
+    -   **method** `String` [optional]
+        set method of the API request.
+    -   **body** `Object` [optional]
+        request body of the API request.
+When body isn't set and method is POST, the request body is set based on the component's configured props.

+    > - Overrides the endpoint property defined in ReactiveBase.
+    > - If required, use `transformResponse` prop to transform response in component-consumable format.

 -   **dataField** `String`
     data field to be connected to the component's UI view.
 The list items are filtered by a database query on this field.
 This field is used for doing an aggregation and returns the result.
 We're using a `.raw` multifield here.
 You can use a field of type `keyword` or `not_analyzed` depending on your Elasticsearch cluster.
 -   **nestedField** `String` [optional]